RaSeHo/DBI/README.md

 Unfortunately, AnimationTree in Godot4.0 don't support "Continuous" update-mode for Polygon2D, so you need to bake all animations and change type to "Discrete".
 Such lovely.

-Final form: Sorta clone of Adobe Character Animator with benefits.

 # SCRIPTS SUPPORT:
 * Slot contain switch
 * Bone animations